Monthly Employee Earnings Indicator

 Key statistics

-In September 2025, total wages and salaries paid by employers:
+In December 2025, total wages and salaries paid:

-As a measure of aggregate earnings, estimates presented in this release include compositional changes in the labour market, which are described in more detail in Factors affecting interpretation
+As a measure of aggregate earnings and employee jobs, estimates presented in this release include compositional changes in the labour market, which are described in more detail in Factors affecting interpretation.

 National

-Estimates of change throughout this release are calculated using un-rounded $ million values.
+Estimates of change throughout this release are calculated using un-rounded values.
 They may differ from, though are more accurate than change calculated from rounded values.

 a.
 The leap year day in February 2024 alters the seasonal change usually seen in February and March.
 For more information see the leap year effect section within Factors affecting interpretation.